 The area around Cabo de Palos, the Islas Hormigas Marine Reserve is incredible below the surface.
 Close to the shore the bottom drops to more than 1 km / 3280 ft, creating an interesting sea bed.
 From shipwrecks to sea horse reproduction program, all is explained at the Visitor Center or Center of Interpretation of Cabo de Palos.

-If you are looking for a unique dive experience and are willing to go a bit off the beaten track you need to visit this hidden gem.
-It is no surprise marine biologists, oceanographers and film makers seem to come and go.
-The story is incredible and the diving is mind blowing.
+Do you want a truly unique dive experience off the beaten track?
+Make sure to visit the hidden gem Cabo Pulmo.
+It is no surprise marine biologists, oceanographers and film makers like to come here.
+The story of this fisherman's village is incredible and the diving is mind blowing.

 Right in the South of the Baja California, where the Sea of Cortez and the Pacific Ocean meet, whales, sharks and dolphins are often seen.
 La Paz, the capital of this area, even has a whale museum (Museo de la Ballena) to learn more about the giants of the sea.
 A must do for divers and snorkelers!